 — Kaitlyn Arford (@kaitarford) September 2, 2020

 Running your own business can make you wear many hats today.
 Of course, if you can hire others (like a financial adviser or an accountant) to do the jobs that will save you time.
-That time is time you can work your business to increase your income and your business for the future.

-How are you managing your finances and taxes as a self-employed blogger or small business?
+How are you managing your finances and self employment taxes as a self-employed blogger or small business?
 I’d love to know more in the comments below!Be sure to price your rates for your services and products accordingly as you'll have to pay taxes. #InspireToThrive Click To Tweet